Skip to content Skip to footer

 Steps to Obtain an Ozempic Prescription

 If you meet the criteria, the provider can issue a prescription that you can fill at your local pharmacy.
-During this visit, it’s a good idea to discuss your insurance coverage and any potential out-of-pocket costs, particularly because how hard is it to get prescribed ozempic, and the medication can be quite expensive – around $969 for a one-month supply without insurance.
+During this visit, it’s a good idea to , particularly because , and the medication can be quite expensive – around $969 for a one-month supply without insurance.

 Lastly, always make sure to obtain your prescription from legitimate pharmacies to avoid counterfeit products.
 Remember, you’re not alone in this journey, and support is available every step of the way.